priakhina/simple-rest-api/README.md

 | PORT | (Optional) Port number for the server |

 > [!NOTE]
-> You can find these values by generating a [Firebase Admin SDK private key](https://console.firebase.google.com/ > Project Settings > Service Accounts).
+> You can obtain these credentials by generating a Firebase Admin SDK private key in the [Firebase Console](https://console.firebase.google.com/):
+>
+> ⚙️ Project Settings → Service Accounts → Generate Private Key

 ## Dependencies